EtchedPixels/FUZIX/README.md

 branches beaten together into some kind of semi-coherent platform and then extended from V7 to somewhere in the SYS3 to SYS5.x world with bits of POSIX thrown in for good measure.
-Various learnings and tricks from ELKS and from OMU also got blended in
+Various learnings and tricks from ELKS and from OMU also got blended in.
+It also incorporates derivatives of open-sourced code from original UNIX.

 # Pre-built images